 Q: What's your typical work process?

 A: For production, I usually listen to the artist's work or demos beforehand, make notes, then meet with them to discuss their needs.
 I think it's very important to earn an artist's trust, so that they can feel free to be emotionally open in the studio to try to make art, not "product."
 For mixing, I ask that the artist send me their "rough" mixes along with the files, because often artists have very good ideas for their mixes that just need some technical help.
 In all instances, there is a lot of communication back and forth.
 I respect opinions and feedback from my clients.
 We are working together to make something great.

 Q: What's the biggest misconception about what you do?

 A: That I only work with African-American artists.
-That's simply not true.
+Also, I am funnier than I appear.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Sakinah Iman's debut ep was released in January.
 I produced the lead single, Waiting tables, as well as 2 of the other 4 songs.
 The video has 160k views, and Sakinah's career is happening.

 Q: What are you working on at the moment?

 A: Developing an artist with whom I have signed a production deal.
 Sonic and technical upgrades to the studio.
 Writing.
 Getting better at what I do.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?